 We draw hope from nature's cycles - here from plant growth:

 Schools commonly provide an eggplant seed with a cupful of dirt for small children to observe the miracle of life.
 Why not also give the haiku SPRING RAIN?
 Can there be a more perfect way to teach first graders reading along with science, as well as instil Hope in their tiny hearts?

 A woman make herself beautiful before giving birth – as in this season Mother Earth puts on green make-up.
 The lovely infant rice plants look like ordinary grass, showing no sign that four months later they will yield the staple food of Asia.
 We watch Basho’s mind go from rice sprouting to a woman giving birth to the child she loves, then return to Mother Earth giving birth to countless billions of plants.
 Both woman and Mother Earth adorn themselves with Hope.

-Basho’s most feminine vision of hope may be these two renku stanzas he wrote in a single sequence in 1692 (#15 and #12); I have put them together to make a tanka
+Basho’s most feminine vision of hope may be these two renku stanzas he wrote in a single sequence in 1692 (#15 and #12); whether he saw a connection between them or did not, I have put them together to make a tanka:

 This young peasant woman’s entire body is soiled and roughened by everyday exposure to dirt and mud, with only hard mineral-laden water for washing.
 Still, she tries to keep her face clean and pretty, for baby to behold.
 She emerges from fertile mud to nourish her child from her breasts.
 As the tiny mouth sucks her nipple, she gazes into the eyes and forehead, searching to see the dreams within.